kevinpthorne/bottle-of-mcstorm/README.md

 # [Bottle-O-McStorm](http://web.archive.org/web/20171123075421/https://dev.bukkit.org/projects/possessem)

 A [CraftBukkit](https://bukkit.org/) plugin developed in late 2012 for Minecraft Servers.
-The project was an attempt to port many features from Minecraft Classic Servers like McStorm and McForge into normal Minecraft.
+The project ported many features from Minecraft Classic Servers like McStorm and McForge into normal Minecraft.

+Plugin had 906 downloads

 Features that were implemented:
 - `/impersonate <player>` - Impersonate a player in chat